 In 1991, Rajiv Gandhi was posthumously awarded India's highest civilian award Bharat Ratna by the Indian Government

-Here are some photos of the former Indian Prime Minister.
+Here are some candid photos of the former Indian Prime Minister....
 Rajiv Gandhi with singer-composer Bhupen Hazarika

 Leader of the Tibetan people His Holiness the 14th Dalai Lama - Tenzin Gyatso - in conversation with the former prime minister Rajiv Gandhi on January 18, 1988

-On the occasion of late Rajiv Gandhi's death anniversary, here's a look at some rare images of the former Prime Minister of India from mid-day archives...
+On the occasion of late Rajiv Gandhi's birth anniversary, here's a look at some rare images of the former Prime Minister of India from mid-day archives...